tutek1/DTLabs/03_Platformer2D/lab03.md

 ## TileMapLayer
 Duration: hh:mm:ss

 With the tileset set up, let's learn how to use it.
 A `TileSet` can be used in a `TileMapLayer`.
-There can be multiple layers in a scene.
+A scene can have multiple layers.
 This is useful when you need, for example:
 - A background below all terrain
 - Decoration on top of the terrain
+- The player and enemies between the last two layers
 - etc.

 ### Add a layer